Sirusho: Personal life

 On June 6, 2009, Sirusho married Levon Kocharyan, the son of Armenia's second president Robert Kocharyan.
 Their first son, Robert, was born in 2014.
 They welcomed their second son, Michael, in May 2016.
-Their third child, Zabelle, was born in June 2022.
+Their third child and first daughter, Zabelle, was born in June 2022.

-Views and Activism
+Views and activism

 Sirusho endorsed Robert Kocharyan and the Armenia Alliance party in the 2021 Armenian parliamentary election, and performed on Kocharyan's behalf during his campaign.

 She is a supporter of The Republic of Artsakh's independence.
 During the 2009 Eurovision Song Contest, after the removal of an image of the We Are Our Mountains statue located in the capital city of Stepanakert from Armenia's introductory postcard, she taped a photo of the statue to her clipboard and stood in front of the statue's image while presenting Armenia’s votes.
 Following the display, The National Security Committee of Azerbaijan seized tele-voting records and interrogated forty-three Azerbaijani citizens that voted for Armenia that year.
 During the 2020 Nagorno-Karabakh War, she stated on social media that her husband was "in Artsakh" and she would be engaging in volunteer efforts at the border.

 She supports global recognition of the Armenian Genocide, a common theme in her work.
 During a documentary series filmed in 2017, she detailed how she and her crew were forced to leave their recording equipment at the Armenian border and denied permits to film a music video for "Der Zor", a song about the Genocide, in Ani.
 The music video, as well as documentary footage covering its recording, was done on iPhones, sparking controversy in Turkey.